lgatto/bioc-pRolocGUI-workflow/pRolocGUI-workflow.md

 proteins to one of the sub-cellular classes that appear in the labelled training data.

-In the example below, we use one of the classification algorithms from the `r Biocpkg("pRoloc")` package; a Support Vector Machine (SVM) classifier, and train a model for protein localisation prediction of unassigned proteins in the `hyperLOPIT2015` dataset.
+In the example below, we use one of the classification algorithms from the *[pRoloc](http://bioconductor.org/packages/pRoloc)* package; a Support Vector Machine (SVM) classifier, and train a model for protein localisation prediction of unassigned proteins in the `hyperLOPIT2015` dataset.
 We first use the `svmOptimisation` function